 Reproduced from the book Virtual Honeypots: From Botnet Tracking to Intrusion Detection

 Copyright , Addison Wesley Professional.
 Reproduced by permission of Pearson Education, Inc., 800 East 96th Street, Indianapolis, IN 46240.
 Written permission from Pearson Education, Inc. is required for all other users.

-This was first published in October 2007
+This was last published in October 2007